General Admission ContactThe New School for Social ResearchWelcome Center | Office of Admission

 View Advisor Office Schedule

-The general MA program a provides comprehensive review of the field.
-Students take courses covering a wide range of the literature, including three general psychology courses; three in the areas of personality, social, developmental, and abnormal psychology; and a research methods course.
+The general MA program provides a comprehensive review of the field.
+Students take courses covering a wide range of the literature, including three general psychology courses; three in the areas of social, developmental, and abnormal psychology; and Introduction to Statistics and Research Design.
 The master of arts degree is awarded upon completion of 30 credits with a minimum GPA of 3.0.
 All students must take the noncredit Proseminar course as soon as possible after admission to the program.
-The first 18 credits must be earned in introductory (5000-level) courses; no advanced or seminar courses may be taken until 18 credits have been completed.
+The first 18 credits must be earned in introductory (5000-level) courses; no advanced or seminar courses can be taken until 18 credits have been completed.
 Neither a written master's thesis nor a comprehensive examination is required.
-Students who intend to apply to the PhD program must pass an introductory statistics courses unless they can demonstrate knowledge of elementary statistics by passing an exemption examination.
+Students who intend to apply to the PhD program must take the Research Methods course, unless they are on the Research MA track, as well as Introduction to Statistics and Research Design.